GrahamA2-zz/jcat/readme.md

-The application supports auto mated deployment, create a gradle.properties file and add the following
+The application supports automated deployment, create a gradle.properties file and add the following

 devHostname=<host>
 devUsername = <name>